-\ Jobs with the strongest employment outlook (2002-12) and high earnings.
+Jobs with the strongest employment outlook (2002-12) and high wages.

-Source: Hawaii Department of Labor and Industrial Relations.
+Source: New Mexico Department of Labor.

 All of the top jobs listed on Table 1 require considerable education and training.
-One of them (ship engineer) requires an associate's degree, while all the rest demand a bachelor's degree or higher.
+Four of them (registered nurse, dental hygienist, respiratory therapist, and cardiovascular technologist) require an associate's degree, while all the rest demand a bachelor's degree or higher.